 Ras il-Wardija, Punic sanctuary in Kerċem, Malta

-The sanctuary was built during the Punic period in the 3rd century BC and remained in use until the 4th century AD.
-It served both Punic and later Roman religious communities over these many centuries.
+The sanctuary was built during the 3rd century BC and continued to be used until around the 4th century AD.
+Over that span, it served both Punic and Roman religious communities, making it one of the longer-lasting ritual sites on the island.

 The community of curious travelers